Stockholm Junior Water Prize

 The national and international competitions are open to young people between the ages of 15 and 20 who have conducted water-related projects of proven environmental, scientific, social or technological significance.
 The projects range from local or regional to national or global topics.

-The winner of the Stockholm Junior Water Prize receives a USD 5,000 award, a blue crystal prize sculpture, a diploma as well as the stay in Stockholm.
-H.R.H.
-Crown Princess Victoria of Sweden is the Patron of the Stockholm Junior Water Prize.
+The winner of the Stockholm Junior Water Prize receives a USD $15,000 award, a blue crystal prize sculpture, a diploma as well as the stay in Stockholm.
+The prize is awarded by H.R.H.
+Crown Princess Victoria of Sweden, the Patron of the Stockholm Junior Water Prize.

-What does it mean to participate in the competition?
+What does it mean to get to the international final?